-After you have an idea for what you want, think about how you’ll be showing off your brand online and offline, then figure out what logo design package price will work for you.
+After you have an idea, think about how you’ll be showing off your brand online and offline.
+Then figure out what logo design package price will work for you.

 On the under-$100 end, you could look at designing a logo yourself or customizing a template if you have some editing chops.
 An online logo maker is another budget-friendly choice if you don’t want to buy design software but still want control over the process.

-If you have more to spend, you can check out design crowdsourcing, or hire a freelance designer or agency to see if it’s a good fit.
+More to spend?
+You can check out design crowdsourcing, or hire a freelance designer or agency if it seems like a good fit.